Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation: Formal Model

 That is, a Condorcet-winning element is such that, if chosen, then there is no voter majority for changing it.
 For simplicity, we shall use the notation $V(x \prefers{} y):= |\{ v_i \in V : x \prefers{i} y \}| > |\{ v_i \in V : y \prefers{i} x \}|$, under which $x\in X$ is a Condorcet winner if $V(x \prefers{} y) > V(y \prefers{} x)$ for every $y \in X$.
 An aggregation method $\calR$ is \emph{Condorcet-consistent} if it elects a Condorcet winner whenever such exists; that is, $\calR(V) = c$ where $c$ is a Condorcet winner.\footnote{Weak Condorcet winners are defined similarly, by replacing $>$ with $\geq$ in the definition above.
 As the distinction between Strong/Weak Condorcet winners is in essence an issue of tie breaking, we will not focus on it.}

 \mypara{$\bm{L_p}$ Aggregation} Besides Condorcet aggregation, we consider \textit{$L_p$ aggregation}, a continuum of solution concepts, parameterized by a parameter $1\leq p \leq \infty$.
 Specifically, for a given $p$, we look for an element which minimizes the sum of $p$-factored distances to the voter ideal elements. \begin{definition} Let $(X, d)$ be a metric space and consider $n$ votes with their ideal elements, denoted by $V = \{v_1, \ldots, v_n\}$.
-The $L_p$ estimator of $V$ is defined by Similarly, we define The \emph{$L_p$} aggregation method returns this element $x$ as the winner. \end{definition}
+The $L_p$ estimator of $V$ is defined by